Edmund A. Walsh: Legacy

 After his death in 1956, a new academic building constructed to house the School of Foreign Service was named the Edmund A. Walsh Memorial Building in his memory.

 Walsh's most enduring legacy is the school he founded, which has become an incubator of leadership in the United States and internationally.
-Graduates of the School have included U.S. President Bill Clinton, U.S. President Barack Obama's Chief of Staff Denis McDonough, U.S. President Donald Trump's Chief of Staff Mick Mulvaney and the leaders of the U.S. intelligence community (George Tenet), the American labor movement (AFL-CIO President Lane Kirkland), and the American Catholic Church (New York Cardinal Archbishop John Joseph O'Connor).
+Graduates of the School have included U.S. President Bill Clinton, U.S. President Barack Obama's Chief of Staff Denis McDonough, U.S. President Donald Trump's Chief of Staff Mick Mulvaney and the leaders of the U.S. intelligence community (George Tenet), the American labor movement (AFL-CIO President Lane Kirkland), the American Catholic Church (New York Cardinal Archbishop John Joseph O'Connor), the Chairman of the largest corporation by revenue in the world (Greg Penner of Walmart) and one of the ten richest persons in the world Antonio Gracias of SpaceX.
 Heads of state educated at the School have included King Abdullah of Jordan, King Felipe VI of Spain, and Gloria Macapagal Arroyo of the Philippines.

 The school has been home to several prominent faculty members including the historians Carroll Quigley, and Jules Davids, the political scientist, and World War II hero Jan Karski, and the first woman Secretary of State Madeleine Albright.
 On May 29, 2012, both Karski (posthumously) and Albright received the Presidential Medal of Freedom from U.S. President Barack Obama.

 In 2023, a controversial proposal to rename the Georgetown School of Foreign Service after Madeleine Albright over Fr.
 Walsh's alleged role in McCarthyism received criticism from Georgetown students.
 They argued in a petition of their own that Fr.
 Walsh cannot be blamed for McCarthyism and that the legacy of the School of Foreign Service's founding Dean deserves to be celebrated rather than minimized.
 Others including students, faculty, and alumni, have argued against the name change based on both opposition to Albright's diplomatic policies and admiration for Fr.
 Walsh's role in defense of global religious freedom and other human rights.
 On 10 October 2023, Georgetown University announced that the replacement of Fr.
 Edmund A. Walsh's name with that of Madeleine Albright was no longer under consideration, but that an alternative means of honoring Albright was still being sought.